2023 Best Social Sciences Schools in the Far Western US Region

 On average, social sciences graduates from SCU take out $22,000 in student loans while working on their degree.

-Santa Rosa Junior College ranked #6 on this year’s Best Social Sciences Schools in the Far Western US Region list.
-Located in the city of Santa Rosa, SRJC is a public school with a large student population.
+Santa Rosa Junior College did quite well in this year’s ranking of the best schools for social sciences students.
+It came in at #6 on the list.
+Located in the medium-sized city of Santa Rosa, SRJC is a public college with a large student population.

 University of California - Los Angeles came in at #7 in this year’s edition of the Best Social Sciences Schools in the Far Western US Region ranking.
-UCLA is a very large public school located in the large city of Los Angeles.
+UCLA is a very large public school located in the city of Los Angeles.

 While working on their degree, social sciences majors at UCLA accumulate an average of around $14,584 in student debt.
 The average monthly payment of a loan this size is about $208, assuming that the borrower is on a 10-year repayment plan.